srobo/docs/team_admin/discord.md

 When asking for support, it's best to ask in public rooms unless there's a specific reason not to.
 This not only allows other teams who may be struggling with the same issue to benefit, but also allows them to contribute to a solution and discuss potential improvements.

-If your school / institution has multiple teams (`ABC2` etc), there will be an additional channel for each of those (`teams-ABC2`).
-Remember to try and keep conversations specific to the team - just because the team comes from the same school / institution, doesn't make them any less your rival.
+If your school / institution has multiple teams (`ABC2` etc), these will be separate channels (`team-ABC1`, `team-ABC2` etc).
+Team leaders will be in all team channels relevant to their school / institution, however as competitors can only be in a single team, they'll only be in a single team channel.